 On February 21, 2020, Sharp Clinical Services, Inc. ("Sharp"), a vendor of the Company, filed a complaint against the Company in the Superior Court of New Jersey Law Division, Bergen County related to a December 16, 2019 demand for payment of past due invoices inclusive of late fees totaling \$103,890 of which \$3,631 related to late fees, seeking \$100,259 plus 1.5% interest per month on outstanding unpaid invoices.
 On May 29, 2020, a default was entered against the Company, and on September 4, 2020, a final judgment by default was entered against the Company in the amount of \$104,217.
-The Company has recorded a liability to Sharp of \$103,859 as of March 31, 2021.
+On March 3, 2021, we executed a settlement agreement with Sharp (the "Sharp Settlement Agreement"), and on March 9, 2021, Sharp requested of the Bergen (NJ) County Sheriff, the return of the Writ of Execution which resulted in a release of the lien in favor of Sharp.
+The Sharp Settlement Agreement calls for a payment schedule of ten \$10,000 payments due on April 1, 2021 and every other month thereafter, and permitted early settlement at \$75,000 if the Company had paid Sharp that lower total by August 1, 2021, but the Company did not pay Sharp that lower amount by that date.
+The Company has recorded a liability to Sharp of \$83,859 as of June 30, 2021 after payments totaling \$20,000 pursuant to the Sharp Settlement Agreement ..

 By letter dated February 5, 2016, the Company received a demand from a law firm representing Salamandra, LLC ("Salamandra") alleging an amount due and owing for unpaid services rendered.
 On January 18, 2017, following an arbitration proceeding, an arbitrator awarded Salamandra the full amount sought in arbitration of \$146,082.
 Additionally, the arbitrator granted Salamandra attorneys' fees and costs of \$47,937.
-All such amounts have been accrued as of March 31, 2021 and December 31, 2029, including accrued interest at 4.5% annually from February 26, 2018, the date of the judgment, through March 31, 2021, totaling \$26,031.
+All such amounts have been accrued as of June 30, 2021 and December 31, 2020, including accrued interest at 4.5% annually from February 26, 2018, the date of the judgment, through June 30, 2021, totaling \$27,954.
+The Company had previously entered into a settlement agreement with Salamandra that is no longer in effect.
+RespireRx has approached Salamandra seeking to negotiate a new settlement agreement.
+A lien with respect to the amounts owed is in effect.